 This close to the oasis we are never quite alone; other 4×4’s bring visitors from town to Bir Wahed, around twenty kilometers south where there are hot and cold springs.
-It certainly isn’t crowded though; from a height you can see deep into the desert, nothing but dunes interspersed with rocky crags from the Qattara Depression to the Sudan.
+It certainly isn’t crowded though; from a height, you can see deep into the desert, nothing but dunes interspersed with rocky crags from the Qattara Depression to Sudan.

 At Bir Wahed, run-off from the hot spring is used to irrigate a small garden.
 The garden has brought birds, so we can sit here in the hot water, high dunes on all sides and listen to them sing.

 Further south we find solitude as fossilized marine shells and life forms crunch underfoot.
 We should probably avoid stepping on them but they are everywhere.
 This place definitely isn’t what it used to be.
 It used to be an ocean.

 We stop on the way back to Siwa and hike up to the crest of a dune to see the sun set.
 At close quarters the sand is as beguiling as it is in the distance.

 Patterns are all around, the ephemeral results of wind and time.
 Some of them weren’t here yesterday and will be gone tomorrow.
 Others took longer, with all the time in the world out here undisturbed to take improbable shape at leisure.